gcompris/GCompris-qt/README.md

 activity is free to implement the game scheme it wants.
 The status bar is a common facility provided to the activities.

-GCompris provides some tools to let teacher/educator to easily add activities to GCompris.
+GCompris provides some tools for teachers/educators to easily add activities.

 ## About You